timescale/docs/use-timescale/metrics-logging/integrations.md

     needs to be setup accordingly.
 Please refer to this [AWS blog][cross-account-iam-roles] to understand the configuration elements
     involved into that.
+    Following the blog mentioned above, there is a step to create an IAM OIDC provider.
     The URL that should be used depends on the region where the exporter is being created, it can be taken from this list:

  | Region           | Zone          | Location       | URL